wallstop/malbolge-toolkit/docs/TUTORIAL.md

 ## Prerequisites

-Before starting, make sure you understand:

-- Basic command-line navigation
+**What you need to know:**

+- How to open a terminal/command prompt on your computer
+- Basic familiarity with typing commands (don't worry - we'll show you exactly what to type!)
-- Python 3.11+ installed
+- Python 3.11 or newer installed (check by typing `python --version`)

-- Virtual environments (recommended but optional)
+**What you DON'T need to know:**

+- How to program in Malbolge (nobody does - that's why this tool exists!)
+- Advanced Python programming (the examples are beginner-friendly)
+- Complex computer science concepts (we explain everything)

-**New to Malbolge?** Read the [Malbolge Primer](MALBOLGE_PRIMER.md) first to understand what Malbolge is and why we need automated generation!
+**New to Malbolge?** Start with the [Malbolge Primer](MALBOLGE_PRIMER.md) first - it explains what Malbolge is and why automated generation is necessary.
+This tutorial will make much more sense after reading it!

 **Migrating from earlier releases?** Imports now flow through the modular `malbolge` package.
 See the [release notes](RELEASE_NOTES.md) for a quick checklist covering the retirement of `MalbolgeInterpreter.py`, new CLI entry points, and other breaking changes.